 GERD affects people of all ages, and sometimes for an unknown reason.
 As we mentioned earlier, it happens when the lower esophageal sphincter doesn’t close properly and opens when it shouldn’t.
 This allows the stomach acid to flow upwards into the food pipe.

-Most common risk factors of GERD include:
+The most common risk factors of GERD include:

 Some people with diabetes have nerve damage, called diabetic neuropathy.
 In this condition, the esophagus muscles are less able to clear acid.
 So, the delayed clearing of acid and the increased acid contact irritate the esophagus lining.

 Another common diabetes complication is gastroparesis.
-It’s a disorder which stops or slows the food movement from the stomach to the small intestine.
+It’s a disorder that stops or slows the food movement from the stomach to the small intestine.
 This means that the stomach can’t empty as fast as it should, leading to increased pressure.

 That makes it harder for the lower esophageal sphincter to stay closed and retain the stomach acid where it should stay.
 So, this condition can further worsen the problem.